XENON Supports Thales To Deliver High Fidelity For Australian Army Tiger Helicopter Simulator

 Programme Manager, Thales Australia

 XENON delivered a multi-layered solution.
-Image generators are based on NVIDIA Quadro professional graphics with Qsync technology, dual Intel Xeon processors with Error Correcting memory in a rack mount enclosure with redundant cooling, power and storage.
+Image generators are based on NVIDIA Quadro professional graphics with Qsync technology, dual Xeon processors with Error Correcting memory in a rack mount enclosure with redundant cooling, power and storage.
 These were designed for maximum uptime through built-in redundancy, world class graphics performance with Qsync capabilities to allow all the image generators to run in sync and all this was done on industry standard commercial off-the-shelf (COTS) equipment which delivers cost savings over proprietary designed equipment.

 This was based on centralised storage.
 To maximise uptime, XENON built a High Availability network attached storage (NAS) solution that works in an active/passive mode.
 Centralised storage design lowers the total cost of ownership on support of the simulator and increases the uptime and manageability.

 Finally, the network was designed around a stack of Extreme Networks switches that are partitioned into five virtual LANs.
 The benefit of this design over the previous network design is to lower the number of switches by half while adding new networks.
-The XENON design also included 10GbE connectivity for the NAS servers to deliver full non-blocking Gigabit performance to each image generator.
+The XENON design also included 10GigE connectivity for the NAS servers to deliver full non-blocking Gigabit performance to each image generator.

 If you’d like to learn more about XENON’s HPC solutions, please contact us or call 1300 888 030.